 Target Audience: Marriage & Family Therapists, Social Workers, Mental Health Counselors, Psychologists

-*If, due to Covid-related health concerns, we are unable to meet in person, we will convert this workshop to an online format.
+Should this training proceed in-person, full vaccinations or negative test results within 72hrs will be required to participate.
+If we are unable to meet in person, we will convert this workshop to an online format.

 Become a NEEFT Member here.

 Do escalated couples make you want to quit being a therapist?
 Join us as we explore those moments of greatest difficulty for couples, from still-face to high reactivity to despair and rage.
 Learn how to keep your focus and go deeper in the face of reactivity.
 We’ll explore, demonstrate, practice and integrate in an interactive, experiential way.
 Through a combination of lecture, videotaped session samples, and exercises, participants will learn to better conceptualize EFT and to help couples recognize and deescalate problematic cycles of interaction.
 Participants will also learn to help couples create or restore the emotional bond between them once the negative cycle—and the attachment needs that drive it—has been understood.

 At the conclusion of this program, participants will be better able to:

 - Describe 3 underlying emotions that withdrawers feel

 - Describe 3 underlying emotions that pursuers feel

 - Define 3 EFT clinical skills associated with de-escalation

 - Describe 1 function of protective strategies that create negative cycles